maxwellpettit/docs-test/src/main/markdown/UI & Screen Conventions/UI & Screen Conventions.md

 * Grey bar across the tops

 ### Help desk Incident Prompt
+A help desk incident report is an automated screen that allows the user to be notifed an error has been identifiedf, thi leads to a help desk ticket being reports for fix.
 * The throwing hands up box that happens when there is an error

 ### Help Text